-2.7 Testable Implications: Insights from a Simplified Version
+2.7 Testable Implications: Insights from a Simplified Model

 What are the predictions of the model regarding the agents' behavior in the marriage market?
-Here, I use a stripped down version of the model to derive some testable implications on the behaviour of agents with respect to marriage and divorce.
+Here, I use a stripped down version of the model to derive some testable implications on the behavior of agents with respect to marriage and divorce.
 I provide empirical support for these in the next section.
 The results from the next section will be used to calibrate the model in section 4.

-For this exercise, consider a static version of the model ($\beta=0$) with 2 cities ($\ell=A,B$) and 2 occupations (j=1,2).
-With no loss of generality, I further assume that: (i) all households always receive a mobility shock ($\chi=1$); (ii) Nash bargaining is unbiased ($\eta_g=0.5$); (iii) preferences ξ for all cities are known; (iv) divorce costs are lump-sum and equal to δ ; (v) there are no moving costs, and (vi) there are no returns to scale in consumption $\rho=1$.
+Consider a static version of the model ($\beta = 0$) with 2 cities.
+With no loss of generality, assume that: (i) all households always receive a mobility shock ($\chi = 1$); (ii) preferences ξ for all cities are known in advance; (iii) divorce costs are lump-sum and equal to δ ; (iv) there are no moving costs, and (vi) there are no returns to scale in consumption ($\rho = 1$).